Samuel Osborne-Gibbes: New Zealand

 In 1855 Osborne-Gibbes, his wife and their children left Sydney and moved permanently to New Zealand, where further children would be born.
-He acquired 279 acre of farming land at Whangarei, on New Zealand's North Island, erected a house (which he called "Springhead" after his former residence on Barbados), and went on to play a part in the public affairs of the surrounding district.
+He acquired 279 acre of farming land at Whangārei, on New Zealand's North Island, erected a house (which he called "Springhead" after his former residence on Barbados), and went on to play a part in the public affairs of the surrounding district.
 In 1855, he was a founding member of the Waitemata Lodge, the first Masonic lodge in the Auckland Region, and became its first Master.

 He was appointed to the New Zealand Legislative Council on 2 October 1855 and remained a member until 6 October 1863, when he resigned.
 Among his acquaintances in New Zealand was the prominent parliamentarian and pastoralist Alfred Ludlam, who was married to one of Colonel Gibbes' daughters.

 The last decade of Osborne-Gibbes's life was clouded by financial difficulties and he was obliged to dispose of most of his land and other assets.
 He died on 12 November 1874 and was interred at Christ Church, Whangarei.
 The Bishop of Auckland, William Cowie, conducted the funeral service, which was attended by friends, community leaders, Masons and soldiers.
 He had become one of the highest Masons in New Zealand.
 The dowager Lady Gibbes outlived him by 44 years, dying at Mount Eden in 1918.
 She was survived by two sons (including the 3rd Baronet, their son Edward) and four daughters.